-- AU-6.2.9A Investment firm licensees must pay a fixed annual fee of BD 1,000 for each locally incorporated SPV in Bahrain which is under the control of and/or providing an actual business function, service or activity (whether actively or passively) for the licensee and/or others at the licensee's direction or having been established under the licensee's direction for that purpose. - AU-6.2.9B The annual fee for SPVs stipulated in Paragraph AU-6.2.9A does not apply to SPVs established for the purpose of setting up a locally domiciled CIU. - AU-6.2.10 Investment firm licensees must complete and submit Form ALF (Annual License Fee) to the CBB, no later than 30 April each year, together with the payment due under Rule AU-6.2.1. - AU-6.2.11 For new licensees, their first annual license fee is payable when their license is issued by the CBB.
-The amount payable is the floor amount specified for their category of license. - AU-6.2.12 [This Paragraph deleted 07/2010.] - AU-6.2.13 Where a license is cancelled (whether at the initiative of the firm or the CBB), no refund is paid for any months remaining in the calendar year in question.
+- AU-6.2.9A Investment firm licensees must pay a fixed annual fee of BD 1,000 for each locally incorporated SPV in Bahrain which is under the control of and/or providing an actual business function, service or activity (whether actively or passively) for the licensee and/or others at the licensee's direction or having been established under the licensee's direction for that purpose. - AU-6.2.9B The annual fee for SPVs stipulated in Paragraph AU-6.2.9A does not apply to SPVs of Bahrain domiciled CIUs.
+In the case of Bahrain domiciled CIUs, investment firm licensees should refer to the relevant Chapter in Module ARR of Volume 7, depending on the classification of the Bahrain domiciled CIU. - AU-6.2.10 Investment firm licensees must complete and submit Form ALF (Annual License Fee) to the CBB, no later than 15th October of the preceding year for which the fees are due. - AU-6.2.10A All licensees are subject to direct debit for the payment of the annual fee and must complete and submit to the CBB a Direct Debit Authorisation Form by 15th September available under Part B of Volume 4 (Investment Business) CBB Rulebook on the CBB Website. - AU-6.2.11 For new licensees, their first annual license fee is payable when their license is issued by the CBB.
+The amount payable is the floor amount specified for their category of license. - AU-6.2.12 For the first full year of operation for investment firm licensees, the licensee would calculate its fee as the floor amount.
+For future years, the licensee would submit a Form ALF by 15th October of the preceding year for which the fees are due and calculate its fee using its last audited financial statements (or alternative arrangements as agreed with CBB, should its first set of accounts cover an 18-month period). - AU-6.2.13 Where a license is cancelled (whether at the initiative of the firm or the CBB), no refund is paid for any months remaining in the calendar year in question. - AU-6.2.14 Investment firm licensees failing to comply with this Section may be subject to financial penalties for date sensitive requirements as outlined in Section EN-5.3A or may have their licenses withdrawn by the CBB.